Eilenberg-MacLane spectra as equivariant Thom spectra: Extra structure at the prime 2

 Then $\Omega^{\lambda+1}g$ factors through $\mathrm{BGL}_1(S^0)$ and is homotopic to $\mu$ under the equivalence ${\Omega^{\lambda+1}\mathbb{H}P^{\infty} \simeq \Omega^{\lambda}S^{\lambda+1}}$. \end{proposition} \begin{proof} Since $\Omega^{\lambda+1}\mathbb{H}P^{\infty}$ is equivariantly connected, $\Omega^{\lambda+1}g$ automatically factors through $\mathrm{BGL}_1(S^0)$.
 To complete the proof, we need only identify the map

 To begin, notice that the map

 corresponds to an element of $\mathrm{KO}_G^{-1}$.
 By \cite[p.17]{atiyah-segal}, this group is $RO(G)/R(G)$.
 For $G = C_{2^n}$ we have

-Even when $n=1$, the bundle we started with was restricted from a bundle defined for $n>1$, so the element in question is either 0 or 1.
-But we know that the \emph{underlying} class is nonzero, so we must be looking at the nonzero element in $RO(G)/R(G)$.
+The bundle we started with was restricted from a bundle defined for $C_{2^{n+1}}$, which excludes $\sigma$, so the element in question is either 0 or 1.
+But we know that the \emph{underlying} class is nonzero, so we must be looking at the element $1$ in $RO(G)/R(G)$.
 Moreover, this class corresponds precisely to the M\"obius bundle on $S^1$, whence the claim. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:main-even} assuming Theorem \ref{thm:MainThom}] Combine the above proposition with Theorem \ref{thm:MainThom}. \end{proof}